ocaml-bench/sandmark/README.md

 filters the `run_config.json` file to only contain the benchmarks tagged as `macro_bench`.

+### Running benchmarks

 The build bench target determines the type of benchmark being built.
 It can be specified with the environment variable `BUILD_BENCH_TARGET`, and the default value is `buildbench` which runs the serial benchmarks.
 For executing the parallel benchmarks use `multibench_parallel`.
 You can also setup a custom bench and add only the benchmarks you care about.

+We can obtain throughput and latency results for the benchmarks.
 For obtaining latency results, we can adjust the environment variable `RUN_BENCH_TARGET`.
 The scripts for latencies are present in the `pausetimes/` directory.
 The `pausetimes_trunk` Bash script obtains the latencies for stock OCaml and the `pausetimes_multicore` Bash script for Multicore OCaml.

 ### Results